GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2021-02-13-pebble-templating-with-spring.md

 ## Part One - Showing All Messages

 As mentioned, [Pebble is a fantastic templating engine](https://pebbletemplates.io/) akin to [Python's Jinja Templating engine](https://palletsprojects.com/p/jinja/) or [Ruby's ERB templates](https://docs.ruby-lang.org/en/2.3.0/ERB.html).
-To use it, we first need to add it to our `build.gradle.kts` file:
+To use it, we first need to add it to our <span class="code-snippet">build.gradle.kts</span> file:

 <pre class="p-2 bg-primary text-light">
 dependencies {